Neurological Devices, Racecars, Antennas Benefit from NASA Heat Shield Material

 Scientists at NASA’s Glenn Research Center in Cleveland, Ohio, developed an ultra-thin flexible material for an experimental spacecraft heat shield.
 A Hypersonic Inflatable Aerodynamic Decelerator (HIAD) can be stored inside a spacecraft and unfurled and inflated before descending to a planetary surface.
 The aerogel insulation Glenn developed for these heat shields can withstand temperatures of 1,100 degrees Fahrenheit for over 90 seconds.

 Aerogels are extremely lightweight, effective insulators made by removing the liquid from a gel.
 The first practical aerogel insulations, made with silica, were created for NASA in the 1990s and have found widespread applications.
 But the Glenn team, led by Mary Ann Meador, now retired, wanted something more durable and flexible for HIADs, so they developed aerogels from polyimides – ultra-tough, high-performance plastics.

 Laminated film company FLEXcon was so impressed that it secured an exclusive license for itself and affiliate Blueshift Materials Inc., based in Spencer, Massachusetts, to use the Glenn formula.
 Glenn’s recipe to produce small quantities of aerogel in a lab couldn’t effectively scale up for commercial manufacturing, explained Tim Burbey, Blueshift president.
-However, his team used what they learned from the formula to develop its own polyimide aerogel, AeroZero, which became its first commercial product.
+However, his team members used what they learned from the formula to develop their own polyimide aerogel, AeroZero, which became the company's first commercial product.
 It’s a polymer aerogel about half as thick as a sheet of paper.